 Studies show that interaction with animals can be beneficial to many different aspects of a child’s development.
 Children who struggle with social skills and development often find it much easier to connect with an animal, allowing them to express themselves in an atmosphere that is free of judgement.
 This type of interaction can help a child build confidence and help their personality to flourish.
 Children with special needs and other developmental delays have been found to greatly benefit from interacting with and learning from animals.

-There are many different ways that young volunteers can lend a helping hand here at Alaqua and we often find that the children thoroughly enjoy the time they spend with us.
-These children learn the importance of giving back to their community while also internalizing what it means to have empathy for someone, or something different then themselves.
+There are many different ways that young volunteers can lend a helping hand at Alaqua and we often find that the children thoroughly enjoy the time they spend with us.
+These children learn the importance of giving back to their community while also internalizing what it means to have empathy for someone, or something different than themselves.

 Here are some of the activities they will partake in:

 - Brushing dogs and cats

 - Bottle feeding goats (when available)